pypa/packaging.python.org/source/specifications/source-distribution-format.rst

 Source trees
 ============

-A *source tree* is a collection of files and directories -- like a version control system checkout -- which contains a :file:`pyproject.toml` file that can be use to build a source distribution from the contained files and directories. :pep:`517` and :pep:`518` specify what is required to meet the definition of what :file:`pyproject.toml` must contain for something to be deemed a source tree.
+A *source tree* is a collection of files and directories -- like a version control system checkout -- which contains a :file:`pyproject.toml` file that can be use to build a source distribution from the contained files and directories.
+In order for the directory to be deemed a source tree, the :file:`pyproject.toml` file is required to contain a :ref:`[build-system] table
+<pyproject-build-system-table>` with both the ``requires`` and
+``build-backend`` keys defined.

 Source distribution file name
 =============================